 Classification Features Valuation Accounting Negotiable investments in equity securities All securities or securities are classified as negotiable investments and, in general, any type of investment that has been acquired with the main purpose of obtaining profits due to short-term fluctuations in price.
 In any case, the following are part of the negotiable investments: a.
 All investments in securities or securities made by mutual investment funds.
 In the case of equity investments other than public companies' shares, such as private equity funds, hedge funds, mutual funds, among others, they must be valued with the information provided by the respective management company (unit value).
-The accounting of these investments must be made in the respective accounts of "Investments at Fair Value with Changes in Results", of the Single Catalog of financial information for supervision purposes.
-The difference between the current fair value and the immediately preceding one of the respective values must be recorded as a higher or lower value of the investment, affecting the results of the period.

-d) Accounts receivable
+U d) Accounts receivable